 College of Social Science pilots MSU’s first Flint study away program

 The College of Social Science at MSU has announced the creation of a new summer internship program in Flint that will allow students to create sustainable change through internship work.View story photos

 Spartan Innovations’ GreenLight Business Model Competition announces 2017 winners

 The GreenLight Business Model Competition, an early-stage pitch competition bringing together entrepreneurs and small business supporters from all over Michigan, has announced the winners of its fifth annual event.

 Robert and Georgia Burgess are both graduates of the College of Agriculture and Natural Resources.
 Bob earned his Bachelor of Science in 1966 majoring in packaging, and his wife, Georgia, graduated in 1967 with a Bachelor of Arts degree in interior design.
 They have found significant success in their respective fields and continue to give back to MSU.

 Startup teams pitch ideas for chance at $100,000 in cash prizes

-Startup teams in the Greenlight Business Model Competition will pitch ideas to a panel of judges on Wednesday at the Wharton Center’s Pasant Theatre for a chance at cash prizes totaling $100,000.
+Startup teams in the Greenlight Business Model Competition will pitch ideas to a panel of judges March 29 at Wharton Center’s Pasant Theatre for a chance at cash prizes totaling $100,000.